juspay/hyperswitch/README.md

 > Payments should be open, fast, reliable and affordable to serve
 > the billions of people at scale.

-Globally payment diversity has been growing at a rapid pace.
+Globally, the payment diversity has been growing at a rapid pace.
 There are hundreds of payment processors and new payment methods like BNPL, RTP etc.
 Businesses need to embrace this diversity to increase conversion, reduce cost